giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/csf-cuf_template.md

 cases/bending_halfwave_legendre_N08.yaml
 ```

 This is the main input file passed to the CUF solver.
 It does not redefine the geometry or the material model.
-Instead, it connects the structural problem to the numerical choices used by CUF.
+Instead, it connects the structural problem already defined on the CSF model with the numerical choices used by the CUF formulation.

 ```yaml
 # CSF-CUF bending half-wave v2 test: scaled_legendre, N=08.